 Skip to main content

-Standard MSt in Modern Languages requirements apply: students need to show proof of linguistic ability in at least one European language outside English, commensurate with advanced literary study and an interest for literary and cultural theory.
+This pathway is a Faculty-wide comparative option.
+You will need to apply for the MSt or MPhil in Modern Languages and if you are offered a place, select your special subjects accordingly.
+Standard MSt in Modern Languages requirements apply: students need to show proof of degree-level linguistic ability in at least one European language outside English, commensurate with advanced literary study and an interest for literary and cultural theory.

 Faculty members participating include: